 British Gas believes that the fact DNO’s are released from their obligation once 2% of interventions is exceeded is harmful to customers as these customers are not subject to any SLA.
 We acknowledge that DNO’s have an obligation to prioritise these customers but believe all customers should have the same certainty of when a reported intervention will be rectified.

-Reporting on the actual number of interventions carried out by DNOs has been in place for some 18 months now and we can see that the actual intervention rate varies from between 3% and 7% depending on geographic area.
+Reporting on the actual number of interventions carried out by DNOs has been in place since April 2015 and the actual intervention rate varies from between 3% and 7% depending on geographic area.
 By linking the trigger to the actual number of interventions reported means that between 1% and 5% of customer interventions sit outside the agreed network SLA’s.
 Therefore, the SLA has limited effect with the DNOs generally released from their obligations in every month.

-All customers who require a network intervention should have reasonable expectation of when the DNO will attend and the DNOs have been provided funding to deliver this.
+All Suppliers who require a network intervention should have a reasonable expectation of when the DNO will attend and the DNOs have been provided funding to deliver this.
 Proposals for the current price control specifically refer to these SLAs when outlining the funding arrangements to support the smart roll-out.
 It is essential that these SLAs are effective to allow a meaningful assessment of whether DNOs have delivered their outputs, within RIIO:ED1, with regards to the smart roll-out.

 Solution